sudhiksha407/LabInternal/README.md

-The file hss a simple hello program in java.
+The file has a simple hello program in java.
 The repository name is DEvOpsdemo.